IMED5805 Innovation and Contemporary Issues in Health Professions Education

-- Students are able to (1) identify current innovations or educational issues within the health professions; (2) develop strategies to address current educational issues within the health professions; (3) identify barriers and facilitators to change in health professions education; (4) analyse the educational trends within different health professions; (5) demonstrate knowledge of evaluation models for innovations or strategies to address current issues; and (6) identify and extract current best practice initiatives in health professions education that can be applied in one's own profession, or design, implement and evaluate an educational innovation in professional practice.
+- Students are able to (1) identify current innovations or educational issues within the health professions; (2) develop strategies to address current educational issues within the health professions; (3) identify barriers and facilitators to change in health professions education; (4) analyse the educational trends within different health professions; (5) demonstrate knowledge of evaluation models for innovations or strategies to address current issues; and (6) identify and extract current best practice initiatives in health professions education that can be applied in one's own profession..

-- Typically this unit is assessed in the following ways: (1) online activity; (2) e-poster; and (3) written assignment.
+- Indicative assessments in this unit are as follows: (1) online activity; (2) E-poster; and (3) written assignment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - IMED5801 Principles of Teaching and Learning (may be taken concurrently as a corequisite)

 - Enrolled students can access unit material via the LMS (Learning Management System).

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.